Kiwiline0406/Streamlit_3rd_app/README.md

 - the account's datas are provided by a csv file, read with pandas in Streamlit.
 The file should contains the following columns : name, password, email, failed_login_attemps, logged_in et role.
 - the navbar shoul be placed in th sidebar.
 It will also include : 'Déconnexion' and a welcome message such as 'Bienvenue Username'.

-And then, the app will be deployed on Stremalit.io
+And then, the app will be deployed on Streamlit.io

+The app is there : https://wcs-third-app.streamlit.app/